P&G Issues Voluntary Recall of Aerosol Dry Conditioner Spray Products and Aerosol Dry Shampoo Spray Products

-Risk Statement: Benzene is classified as a human carcinogen.
-Exposure to benzene can occur by inhalation, orally, and through the skin and it can result in cancers including leukemia and blood cancer of the bone marrow and blood disorders which can be life-threatening.
-Based on exposure modeling and the cancer risk assessments published by the Environmental Protection Agency (EPA) (IRIS database), daily exposure to benzene in the recalled products at the levels detected in our testing would not be expected to cause adverse health consequences.
+Products included in Voluntary P&G Aerosol Spray Dry Shampoo and Dry Conditioner Recall in Canada (Photo: P&G)

+Following recent reports that indicated traces of benzene in some aerosol spray products, we began a review of our total portfolio of aerosol products.
+While benzene is not an ingredient in any of our products, our review showed that unexpected levels of benzene came from the propellant that sprays the product out of the can.
+We detected benzene in aerosol dry shampoo spray products and aerosol dry conditioner spray products.
+Daily exposure to the level of benzene detected would not be expected to cause adverse health consequences.
+However, in light of these findings, and out of an abundance of caution, we have issued a voluntary recall at the consumer level of aerosol dry shampoo spray products and aerosol dry conditioner spray products from Pantene and Herbal Essences.
+Nothing is more important to us than the safety of the consumers who use our products and the quality of the products we ship.

+Benzene is classified as a human carcinogen, a substance that could potentially cause cancer depending on the level and extent of exposure.
 Benzene is ubiquitous in the environment.
 Humans around the world have daily exposures to it indoors and outdoors from multiple sources.
-To date, The Procter & Gamble Company has not received any reports of adverse events related to this recall and is conducting this recall out of an abundance of caution.

-Detailed instructions for how to request a reimbursement for eligible products can be found below.
-The affected products are packaged in aerosol cans.
-See table below for images, product names, UPC and production code ranges.
-Refer to the image attached for guidance on where to find the production code details on the bottom of the can.
-The first four numbers of the production code are the only ones necessary to determine if your product is impacted and falls within the ranges outlined.
+Benzene can be absorbed, to varying degrees, by inhalation, through the skin, and orally.
+Based on exposure modeling and the cancer risk assessments published under the U.S Environmental Protection Agency (EPA) (IRIS database), daily exposure to benzene in the recalled products at the levels detected in our testing would not be expected to cause adverse health consequences.

+No other products from Pantene and Herbal Essences are in the scope of this recall and such other products may continue to be used as intended, including those aerosol dry shampoo spray products with production codes different from those specifically communicated.
+The vast majority of our products are not part of this recall, including mousses, hairsprays, liquid shampoos, liquid conditioners, styling products, treatments, and unaffected aerosol dry shampoo sprays.

 |